Global restrictions under local state discrimination: Non-local correlations

+for two pure qubit states with overlap $\delta$, also known as the Helstrom bound \cite{helstrom1969}.
+This bound is the maximum success probability attainable by global measurements.
+Since any success probability attained by local measurements must be lower or equal than the maximum global success probability, this represents the best measurement strategy that can be performed locally.
+Furthermore, the inequality in \eqref{eq:psLCHSH} is saturated when $p_{s}^{\text{A}}=p_{s}^{\text{B}}=p_{s}^{\text{L}}$.

 The interesting part arises when we consider the statement in reverse.
-Specifically, suppose Alice owns a device that can take two distinct inputs $z$ which are encoded in quantum states $\rho_z^{A}$.
-Alice can measure these states using a device programmed to optimally distinguish between them.
+Specifically, suppose Alice receives two quantum states $\rho_z^{A}$ for $z=0,1$.
+Alice can measure these states using a device programmed to optimally distinguish them.
 Now, Alice wants to know if her set of states might be correlated with states owned by another party, Bob.
-If Alice's states $\rho_z^{A}$ are pure, then any global states $\rho_z$ shared between her and Bob will be separable (i.e.~unentangled).
-In the worst case, however, her states $\rho_z^{A}$ are completely mixed, having only non-zero weights on the diagonal elements.
-All Alice knows for sure is that she can optimally distinguish between the states $\rho_z^{A}$ with a success probability $p_s^{\text{L}}\leq \frac{1}{2}(1+\sqrt{1-\delta^2})$.
-Altogether implies that her states $\rho_z^{A}$ are at worst similar to those in \eqref{eq:local_qubits}.
-Furthermore, we know that these local states correspond to a one-sided portion of global states with a fidelity to maximally entangled states bounded by $(1+\delta)/2$, $\forall z$, as seen in the explicit construction in \eqref{eq:states}.
-This means Alice can be confident that her states may be part of a shared bi-partite ensemble with Bob, where the global correlations are constrained to win the CHSH game with probability bounded by \eqref{eq:chshbound}, or in terms of the local success probability,
+If Alice's states $\rho_z^{A}$ are pure, any global states $\rho_z$ shared between her and Bob will be separable.
+In the worst case--i.e. when $\rho$ is maximally entangled--her states $\rho_z^{A}$ are completely mixed, having only non-zero weights on the diagonal elements.
+All Alice knows for sure is that she can optimally distinguish between the states $\rho_z^{A}$ with a success probability $p_s^{\text{L}}$.
+This knowledge directly implies an upper bound on the overlap $\braket{\psi_0|\psi_1}\leq\delta$ via the Helstrom bound in \eqref{eq:psLCHSH}.
+Namely, $\delta^2 = 1- (2p_s^{\text{L}}-1)^2$ or equivalently that Alice's states $\rho_z^{A}$ are at worst similar to those in \eqref{eq:local_qubits}.
+Moreover, this means Alice can be confident that her states may be part of a shared bi-partite ensemble with Bob, where the global correlations are constrained to win the CHSH game with probability bounded by \eqref{eq:chshbound}, or in terms of the local success probability,

 Through local state discrimination, Alice can therefore infer limits on the potential global correlations.